-Dr. Don Vaughn is a neuroscience PhD student at UCLA.
+Dr. Don Vaughn is a neuroscience postdoctoral fellow at UCLA.
 His research has included functional Magnetic Resonance Imaging (fMRI), perceptual psychophysics, and sensory substitution.
-As an imager, Don uses fMRI to research neural correlates of freewill and how group social dynamics modulate empathy.
-In psychophics, Don investigated how information after an event has occurred influences perception of the event - an effect dubbed postdiction.
+Don uses fMRI to research neural correlates of freewill and how social dynamics modulate empathy.
+In psychophysics, Don investigated how information, before and after an event has occurred, influences perception of the event - an effect dubbed peri-diction.
 Don now applies multivariate classification and non-parametric statistics to bioinformatics datasets.

 Dr. Michael Weinstein is a project scientist with research focused on skeletal dysplasias and optimizing tools for genetic engineering.
 His interests include metabolism as it pertains to cardiovascular disease, bone development, and automation of computational biology pipelines for variant discovery.
 When not in the lab or coding, he can often be found taking martial arts classes at the UCLA Wooden Center.

 Dr. Weihong Yan is the system administrator of Galaxy.
 She constructs and maintains software and hardware needed for bioinformatics application.
 Dr. Wang provides consultation services on microarray, proteomic and genomic data analysis.
 Email : email@example.com